Olink-Proteomics/OlinkRPackage/README.md

 Olink® Analyze provides several statistical tests and model tools.
-Below follows an example of how to perform a t-test and how to visualize the t-test output in a volcano plot using the package provided `npx_data1`
+Below follows an example of how to perform a t-test and how to visualize the t-test output in a volcano plot using the `npx_data1`:
-dataset:

 ``` r
 # t-test npx_data1